Day 3: The Digital World

-This day is a direct call to action for dating apps, social media networks, and tech companies: you are not neutral.
+This day is a direct call to action for dating apps, social media networks, and other tech companies: you are not neutral.
 We need a way to strengthen to stop scammers exploiting.

 If trust and safety aren’t built in, then harm is guaranteed.